 Program Director & Selection Chair: Paul S. Bernstein, MD, PhD, Professor

-Department Chairman: Randall J Olson, MD, Professor, CEO, John A. Moran Eye Center
+Department Chairman: Randall J Olson, MD, Distinguished Professor, CEO, John A. Moran Eye Center

 Vice Chair of Education: Jeff Pettey, MD, MBA, Associate Professor

 The John A. Moran Eye Center at University of Utah Health offers a two-year Retina Fellowship.
-We accept one new fellow each year and are currently accepting applications for 2021-2023 (application deadline is August 15, 2020).
-The position begins July 1, 2021, and continues through June 30, 2023.
-Interview days are Saturday, October 31, 2020, and Sunday, November 1, 2020, in a virtual format because of COVID-19 restrictions.
+We accept one new fellow each year and two the following year.

 As with most ophthalmology fellowship programs, ours is not an approved PGY–5 ACGME position.
 It is, however, affiliated with an ACGME accredited ophthalmology residency program and the University provides AUPO compliant malpractice insurance as well as medical, dental, and other benefits.

-Moran has ten full-time retina faculty, including Paul Bernstein, MD, PhD, professor; Monika Fleckenstein, MD, professor; Mary Elizabeth Hartnett, MD, professor; Eileen Hwang, MD, PhD, assistant professor; Rachael Jacoby, MD, assistant professor; Marissa B. Larochelle, MD, assistant professor; Steffen Schmitz-Valckenberg, MD, professor; Akbar Shakoor, MD, assistant professor; Michael Teske, MD, professor; and Albert Vitale, MD, professor.
+Moran has 11 full-time retina faculty, including Paul Bernstein, MD, PhD, Professor; Monika Fleckenstein, MD, Professor; Eric Hansen, MD, Assistant Professor; Mary Elizabeth Hartnett, MD, Professor; Eileen Hwang, MD, PhD, Assistant Professor; Rachael Jacoby, MD, Assistant Professor; Marissa B. Larochelle, MD, Assistant Professor; Steffen Schmitz-Valckenberg, MD, Professor; Akbar Shakoor, MD, Professor; Michael Teske, MD, Professor; and Albert Vitale, MD, Professor.
 The entire team provides extensive hands-on training in adult and pediatric vitreoretinal surgery, medical retina, and posterior uveitis at three busy teaching hospitals, including the Moran Eye Center at the University of Utah Health, Salt Lake City Veterans Affairs Medical Center, and Primary Children's Hospital.

 We offer ample opportunity and time for clinical and basic science research with the vitreoretinal staff and with our world-renowned basic science research faculty.
 The fellow will also help organize monthly imaging conferences and assist in resident and medical student teaching.
 Our retina fellowship also provides a unique two-week, fully-funded opportunity to do hands-on humanitarian retina clinics and surgery at one of our international ophthalmology training sites.